 The Temple of Light Georgian Community Choir is an American volunteer mixed-gender community vocal arts project and workshop series dedicated to the study and performance of traditional polyphonic music from the Republic of Georgia, Lazona, and neighboring Black Sea and Caucasus regions.
 The Choir is directed by Kristine Barrett.

-The Fall 2017 workshop series details:
+The Spring 2018 workshop series details:

-- LOCATION: First Congregational Church Choir Room, 2501 Harrison Street, Oakland
+- LOCATION: First Congregational Church, Choir Room, 2501 Harrison Street, Oakland

 - Participation in the choir is by audition or invitation only.
 If interested, please contact us here